zcyphygeodesy/Poissonnumericalintegral/README.md

 ## Fortran codes for Poisson numerical integral operation on gravity field element
 https://www.zcyphygeodesy.com/en/h-nd-149.html
 ## [Algorithm purpose]
-    From the ellipsoidal height grid of the boundary surface and the residual anomalous gravity field element grid on the surface, compute the residual anomalous gravity field element on or outside the geoid by the Poisson integral.
+&emsp;```From the ellipsoidal height grid of the boundary surface and the residual anomalous gravity field element grid on the surface, compute the residual anomalous gravity field element on or outside the geoid by the Poisson integral. ```
-    The Poisson integral is the solution of the first boundary value problem in the mathematical sense, and the boundary surface need be not an equipotential surface.
+&emsp;```The Poisson integral is the solution of the first boundary value problem in the mathematical sense, and the boundary surface need be not an equipotential surface.```
-    The edge effect of the Poisson integral here is small, which can effectively suppress the attenuation of short-wave signals, and is suitable for upward and downward analytical continuation.
+&emsp;```The edge effect of the Poisson integral here is small, which can effectively suppress the attenuation of short-wave signals, and is suitable for upward and downward analytical continuation.```
-    You can call this function repeatedly to iteratively perform the Poisson integral operation.
-In general, once iteration and at most 3 iterations are sufficient to meet the accuracy requirements in most cases.
+&emsp;```You can call this function repeatedly to iteratively perform the Poisson integral operation.
+In general, once iteration and at most 3 iterations are sufficient to meet the accuracy requirements in most cases.```
 ![](https://24192633.s21i.faiusr.com/2/ABUIABACGAAg8_zltwYo8NG05gIwpQ047gg.jpg)
 ## [Main program for test entrance]
     Poissonnumericalintegral.f90